 \subsection{Constrained Crisostomi-Koyama (cCK) model}

-In order to treat the perturbations and the background consistently, as opposed to the EFT approach, we go back to the action (\ref{eq:DHOST_action}) with fixing the arbitrary functions, $P, Q, f_2, a_1$ and $a_3$.
+In order to treat the background and perturbative quantities consistently, as opposed to the EFT approach, we go back to the action (\ref{eq:DHOST_action}) with fixing the arbitrary functions, $P, Q, f_2, a_1$ and $a_3$.
 Note that $a_2, a_4$ and $a_5$ are determined from Eq.~(\ref{eq:degeneracy_DHOST}).
 One simple parameterisation has been proposed by Crisostomi and Koyama (CK) in Ref.~\cite{Crisostomi:2017pjs}, given by

-which ensures that the speed of gravitational waves is the same as that of light, resulted from the recent observation of the gravitational waves from a neutron star merger by the LIGO collaboration (GW170817) \cite{LIGOScientific:2017vwq,LIGOScientific:2017zic,LIGOScientific:2017ync}.
-The constant parameters, $c_2, c_3, c_4$ and $\beta$, control this model.
+where $c_2, c_3, c_4$ and $\beta$ are constant parameters.
+This setup ensures that the speed of gravitational waves is the same as that of light, resulting from the recent observation of the gravitational waves from a neutron star merger by the LIGO/VIRGO collaborations (GW170817) \cite{LIGOScientific:2017vwq,LIGOScientific:2017zic,LIGOScientific:2017ync}.

-To prevent the gravitational waves from decaying into the dark energy when propagating to us, we have to require $a_3=0$ \cite{Creminelli:2018xsv}.
-This requirement as well as the exact luminality of the gravitational waves results from a local GW event at $z\lesssim 0.01$, and thus it is not necessarily imposed to the CMB scale physics at $z\sim 1100$ \cite{deRham:2018red}.
-Nevertheless, in this paper, we impose it just to reduce the number of parameters, namely, $\beta = -8c_4$.
-Moreover, we set $c_2=1$ which determines the normalisation of the scalar field.
-As a result, there are two constant parameters left, $c_3$ and $c_4$.
-We dub this subclass of the CK model as constrained CK (cCK) model.
-In this setup, $c_3>0$ and $c_4>0$ are required to guarantee the existence of the attractor solution for the background scalar field \cite{Crisostomi:2018bsp}.
+To prevent the gravitational waves from decaying into dark energy during their propagation, we have to require $a_3=0$ \cite{Creminelli:2018xsv}.
+This requirement, as well as the exact luminality of the gravitational waves, results from GW170817 at $z\lesssim 0.01$, so it is not necessarily imposed on physics at the CMB scale, $z\sim 1100$ \cite{deRham:2018red}.
+Nevertheless, in this paper, we impose the condition, $a_3=0$, to reduce the number of free parameters.
+As a result, $\beta$ is determined from $c_4$, $\beta = -8c_4$.
+Moreover, we set $c_2=1$ to fix the normalisation of the scalar field.
+Eventually, the free parameters are only $c_3$ and $c_4$.
+We dub this subclass of the CK model as the constrained CK (cCK) model.
+In this setup, $c_3>0$ and $c_4>0$ are required to guarantee the existence of an attractor solution for the background scalar field \cite{Crisostomi:2018bsp}.